andreasronge/dev-happiness-elixir/language.md

 # Macros

-Considered to be bad style to use them when they’re not necessary.
+* Meta programming: code that writes code
-Macros should only be used as a last resort.
+* Should only be used as a last resort

-Can be used to override the built-in macros such as:
-`unless/2, defmacro/2, def/2, defprotocol/2 ...` (but please don't :)

 ## Example